lucjankonopka/sql_premier_league/README.md

 ## Abstract

-In this project .
+This project uses a database of all historical Premier League results to analyze each team performances, league record etc.

 The project includes:
+- performing operations on database, calculations, statistics
-- creating a database, new tables
+- creating new tables
-- adding and changing data and structure of tables
+- grouping and sorting data
-- adding primary/foreign keys and relations between tables
-- checking errors/correction check (relations)
-- performing operations on tables, statistics
+- using subquery to extract desired data and joined them with existing data in table

 ## Creating a database and tables